Northfield, Birmingham: Transport

 The ward is served by both Northfield railway station and Longbridge railway station on the Cross-City Line.
-Several bus routes pass through the ward, including routes 18, 19, 20, 27, 42, 46, 48, 61, 63, 76 and X20 operated by National Express West Midlands, routes 19, 39, 39A, 42 and 42H are operated by Kev's Car and Coaches and route 144 operated by First.
+Several bus routes pass through the ward, including routes 18, 27, 48, 61, 63 and X20 operated by National Express West Midlands and routes 19, 39, 39A, and 55 are operated by Kev's Cars and Coaches.

 Northfield is centred on the main A38 road, which runs southwards from Birmingham and leads to Bromsgrove, Worcester, Gloucester, Bristol, Exeter and eventually Bodmin in Cornwall.
 The section of this road through Northfield was traditionally very congested around the old village centre, but in 2006 a relief road was built, which has significantly improved the situation.
 The relief road involved widening a part of an existing road Bell Lane, a new by pass was also built and named, "Sir Herbert Austin Way" in recognition of Herbert Austin, 1st Baron Austin who started producing cars at the Longbridge plant and built Austin Village in the Northfield part of Turves Green.